 Per the CCWG’s charter, the CCWG was expected, at a minimum, to publish an Initial Report for public comment followed by a Final Report, which will be submitted to the Chartering Organizations for their consideration.
 The publication of this (draft) Final Report has to meet the expected obligations set out in the CCWG’s charter and further described by materials produced by the ICANN organization.
 Through publication of the Initial Report for public comment (first public comment period), the CCWG gathered the input from Chartering Organizations as well as others interested in this work on the CCWG’s deliberations.
 The CCWG analyzed and incorporated input on the Initial Report to produce the (draft) Final Report and recommendations.
 The public comment on the draft Final Report (second public comment period) provides an additional opportunity for the community to provide feedback.
 The public comment period on this draft Final Report will remain open for a minimum of 40 days to ensure that all interested individuals and groups have an opportunity to respond.

 After review of comments received on this draft Final Report, the CCWG will finalize its set of recommendations and submit it in the form of a Final Report to the Chartering Organizations and to the Board of ICANN for their consideration.

-Or

-This Final Report will now be submitted to the Chartering Organizations for their consideration and approval according to each Chartering Organization’s own processes and procedures.

 For further information and background, please see Annex A.